Live Chat

 What is Ozempic?

 Ozempic is a type 2 diabetes medication that is approved to assist in blood sugar control and reduce the risk of heart attack and stroke.
 Ozempic contains semaglutide, which is a glucagon-like peptide-1 agonist (GLP-1 agonist).
-Semaglutide is not approved for the treatment of type 1 diabetes.
-Typically, Ozempic is not the first line of defense in type 2 diabetes treatment but is used as an additional medication alongside other oral diabetes drugs.
-Ozempic is an injectable medication that is self-administered once a week.
-Along with blood sugar regulation, Ozempic may also aid in weight loss.

-Ozempic functions as a GLP-1 agonist, but how does Ozempic work?
-GLP-1 agonists mimic a hormone called incretin, which is an essential substance that secretes into the body after you eat or drink.
+Ozempic functions as a GLP-1 agonist.
+GLP-1 agonists mimic a hormone called incretin, which is an essential substance that is secreted into the body after you eat or drink.
 Semaglutide binds to GLP-1 receptors and encourages insulin release from the pancreas.
-Along with this function, GLP-1 agonists also reduce the amount of sugar released by the liver.
-Semaglutide keeps food in the stomach longer, prolonging a feeling of fullness and reducing appetite.
-These functions together help prevent blood sugar spikes and keep patients feeling fuller longer.

-Taking Ozempic for Weight Loss
+How does Ozempic work for Weight Loss?

 References